1. Q: What is the application procedure?

 4. Q: I have seen courses in "ethics" that cover human resource issues and tax laws.
 Do these courses qualify?

-A: Programs that refer to legal compliance as "ethical" behavior are not ethics courses and would not qualify for PSR credit.
+A: Programs that refer to legal compliance as "ethical" behavior would not qualify for PSR credit.
 Such programs would earn general CPE credit if they contributed to a licensee's professional competence.
 The choice between complying with the law and breaking the law is not an ethical choice, as there is no ethical reasoning involved in following rules and regulations.
+Only courses approved by the Board and appear on our PSR page will be accepted. http://acc.ohio.gov/CPE/PSR.aspx

 5. Q: Is it possible for a one-hour or two-hour program in the proper subject area to qualify for PSR credit?

-7. Q: Can the course be taken on the computer?
+6. Q: Can the course be taken online?

-A: No. The new course is part of the continuing education requirement, and licensees who hold the Ohio registration are exempt from required continuing education.
+A: No, this is part of the continuing education requirement for permit holders.
+Licensees who hold the Ohio registration are exempt from required continuing education.

 A: No. The requirement is not prorated.
 Rule 4701-15-11 refers only to three-year reporting periods.